What to Do Now to Prepare Your Yard for the Hot Weather

 Care for your Yard

-Put up a fence to protect your yard from rambunctious neighborhood pets and kids, especially during the dog days of summer, when your lawn will be especially vulnerable to damage.
-Check out Richmond fencing materials to plan an attractive system that offers privacy and security.
+Put up some fencing in your backyard to protect your yard from rambunctious neighborhood pets and kids, especially during the dog days of summer, when your lawn will be especially vulnerable to damage.
+Check out fencing materials to plan an attractive system that offers privacy and security.

 To avoid trampling of your lawn or garden by your own family and guest, you might want to build a path which will direct traffic off of green areas.
 Tiling or graveling a dedicated outdoor dining area will have the additional advantage that you won’t have to move your picnic table or other lawn furniture each time you want to cut the grass.

 And speaking of cutting the grass, spring is the time to check your lawn mower to see if it will need a tune-up after its winter hibernation.
-If your lawn is large, you might want to look into hiring a lawn care service.
+If your lawn is large, you might want to look into hiring a lawn care service or a few local landscapers.

 Laura Firszt writes for Networx.com.